JiajinChen/shinyBN/README.md

 ___
 #### **Step 1: Input your row data/ R object!**

-Here, we provide three type of data input:
+Here, we provide Four type of data input:

-For web platform users, you can choose a csv-format **discretized** row data or an R object save as Rdata.

-For R platform users, besides that, you can also directly input an R object existing in your R environment.
++ R Object in R : If you trigger shinyBN in R, you can directly upload R object exist in R environment.
++
++
++

   <img src="https://github.com/JiajinChen/shinyBN/blob/master/inst/images/Input.png?raw=true"/>